phel-lang/phel-lang/doc/content/documentation/getting-started.md

 ## Initialize a new project using Composer

 The easiest way to get started is by setting up a new Composer project.
-First create a new directory and initialize a new Composer project
+First create a new directory and initialize a new Composer project.

 ```bash
 mkdir hello-world